AI Trust

 The query has three quiet bugs that no LLM caught.
 It treats customers as the active denominator (it is not, the table includes trial accounts the canonical definition excludes).
 It uses "active in last 30 days" as the inverse of churn (the canonical version uses "billing event in current period," which is different).
 It ignores the is_paying flag that gates the trusted definition.
 None of these are visible in the SQL.
 All of them are visible in the semantic layer.

 Many AI-native BI tools still collapse everything into one loop, though the better ones are starting to separate planning from execution.
+OpenAI's own internal data agent is one visible example of that separation done well, with a six-layer context graph for grounding and continuous evals to catch drift, and Anthropic's own data agent leans even harder on a governed semantic layer where the model maps the question and a function returns the number.
 The separation is what we built MindPalace around from day one.
 LLMs are planners, not calculators.
 It forced us to build a real semantic layer first, before any AI features.
 Cartographer exists because of that decision.

 A safer split: planning vs execution